American Student Released After 486 Days in Egyptian Prison

 “We welcome the release of U.S. citizen Mohamed Amashah from Egyptian custody, and thank Egypt for its cooperation in his repatriation,” the State Department said.

-The U.S. Senate Foreign Relations Committee Chairman, Sen. Jim Risch of Idaho, welcomed Amashah’s release, saying he’d personally raised the issue of “unjustly detained Americans” with Egypt's foreign ministry last week.
+The U.S. Senate Foreign Relations Committee Chairman, Sen. Jim Risch of Idaho, said he’d personally raised the issue of “unjustly detained Americans” with Egypt's foreign ministry last week.

 Like thousands of political prisoners in Egypt, Amashah, 24, had been held in pre-trial detention on charges of “misusing social media” and “aiding a terrorist group,” according to the Freedom Initiative.
 Under broad counterterrorism laws, state prosecutors have used these vague charges to renew 15-day pretrial detention periods for months or years, often with little evidence.